 Ethnicity: 2) As we are trying to increase engagement with this group, the current weight management service runs sessions for BME groups in addition to providing a translation service as part of the programme.
 Therefore any reduction in funding may impact on extra initiatives to do this.
-Religion/belief: 2) As we are trying to increase engagement with this group, the current weight management service runs sessions for individual faith groups as part of the programme.
+Religion/belief: 2) As we are trying to increase engagement with this group, the current weight management service rule sessions for individual faith groups as part of the programme.
 Therefore any reduction in funding may impact on extra initiatives to do this.
-Child poverty: 2) Brighton & Hove residents in the most deprived areas are 1.7 times more likely to be obese than those in the most affluent.
+Child poverty: 2) Brighton & Hove residents in the most deprived areas are 1.7 times more likely to be obese than thos in the most affluent.
 As we are trying to increase engagement with this group, any reduction in funding may impact on extra initiatives to do this.
-3) For the free swimming scheme, there are a similar proportion of residents registered across quintiles of deprivation (measured using the Indices of Multiple Deprivation).
+3) For the free swimming scheme, there are a similar proportion of residents registered across quintiles deprivation (measured using the Indices of Multiple Deprivation).
 There is a risk that changing the scheme may result in low income groups being less likely to participate in swimming, leading to lower level of activity and resulting impacts on health and wellbeing of these groups.
-6. Assess level of impact (1= low; 5= 2 high) What actions are planned to reduce/avoid negative impacts and increase positive impacts?
-7. Key actions to 1) No mitigating impacts are identified. reduce negative impacts 2) Commissioners will work with the new providers to prioritise assignment of resources, to ensure that the additional focus on these groups can continue.
-3) We will continue to support programmes providing free/low cost opportunities to support active lifestyles amongst young people, and ensure cost is not a barrier to low income groups in recommissioning of the free swimming scheme.
+2 What actions are planned to reduce/avoid negative impacts and increase positive impacts?
+1) No mitigating impacts are identified.
+2) Commissioners will work with the new providers to prioritise assignment of resources, to ensure that the additional focus on these groups can continue.

+amongst young people, and ensure cost is not a barrier to low income groups in recommissioning of the free swimming scheme.
 8. Full EIA?
 For proposals 1 and 3, no further EIA needed.
 2) A full EIA will be undertaken as part of the weight management service redesign/re-tender process.
 9. Monitoring and Evaluation How will you monitor the impact of this proposal and the success of your mitigating actions on these groups over the coming year (or more)?
 1) Regular monitoring of activity and impact on sexual health and substance misuse of young people including access to services by groups with protected characteristics.
 2) Quarterly contract reviews will be held with the new service providers.
 Performance reports will be discussed at these meetings and the impact of the budget reduction on the service provision to different groups will be monitored there too.
 3) Via data collected through the Free Swimming programme and contract monitoring with Freedom Leisure.
 10. Cumulative impacts Might related proposals from other service areas (or other changes) worsen or mitigate impacts from your proposal?
 Reducing the weight management service and access to free swimming could have a cumulative impact on the healthy weight of children.